boazbk/tcs/lec_03_computation.md

 >
 An algorithm $A$ _computes_ a function $F$ if for every input $x$ to $F$, if we feed $x$ as input to the algorithm, the value computed in its last step is $F(x)$.

-There are several things that are wrong with this definition:
+There are questions that are raised by this definition:

 1. First and foremost, it is indeed too informal.
 We do not specify exactly what each step does, nor what it means to "feed $x$ as input".